Gideon-7/Hotel-Landing-Page/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+Visit [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+The page auto-updates as you make changes to the code.

+## Customization

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+You can start customizing the page by modifying the `app/page.js` file.
+The project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Additional Information

+- Explore the [Next.js documentation](https://nextjs.org/) for in-depth information on Next.js features and capabilities.
+- For font optimization details, refer to the [`next/font` documentation](https://nextjs.org/docs/basic-features/font-optimization).

+Feel free to adapt and extend this project to meet your specific requirements.
+Happy coding!

+---